April 25, 2017

 Afternoon Cloudy 57F (13.8C)

-We enjoyed seeing Terry with Bogie, Charlie with Jack, Casey with Ula, Dian with Liz, Allison with Chesney, Bill S., Frank, as well as Jon, Mary and Fred monitoring the Great Blue Heron Colony on the trails.
+We enjoyed seeing Terry with Bogie, Charlie with Jack, Casey with Ula, Dian with Liz, Alyson with Chesney, Bill S., Frank, as well as Jon, Mary and Fred monitoring the Great Blue Heron Colony on the trails.
 We stopped in at the Rotary Interpretive Centre Gift Shop and enjoyed chatting with Valerie, Barb and Camille.

 We are not authorities on birds, wildlife, plants, cameras or photography, if you are doing research on any subjects, please refer to a more educational site for advice and double-check whatever you research.